Treatment for precancerous abnormalities

 You can ask to see a psychologist or counsellor at any stage in your treatment to talk about how you are feeling.
 A social worker can also help you and your family with practical and financial matters.

-If you want to try complementary therapies to help manage symptoms and side effects, it is important that you discuss this with your doctors and health professionals.
+If you want to try complementary therapy to help manage symptoms and side effects, it is important that you discuss this with your doctors and health professionals.